 Eventually I started building web pages of my own, selling products, referring people to incentive marketing companies, whatever looked interesting.
 I wish I had taken screen shots of those first websites, they were superior to pages full of little dancing rodents1, but only just barely.

-Fast forward a year or two and the dot-com bubble was hitting full stride, people were throwing millions of dollars at anything appearing to have the slightest potential, allowing countless of companies to lose money in massive quantities and pretty much just ask for more when they ran out.
+Fast forward a year or two and the dot-com bubble was hitting full stride, people were throwing millions of dollars at anything appearing to have the slightest potential, allowing countless companies to lose money in massive quantities and pretty much just ask for more when they ran out.
 It was at this point that the internet started paying all my bills.
 This venture capital/absurdly huge IPO fueled craziness went on for years.
 I made no attempt to roll the dice at selling some silly idea and making millions.
 I was having more than enough fun playing with web development while not having to worry about rent.
 In the process I was learning about the widely varied, and sometimes conflicting, disciplines involved in being a webmaster.
 Incidentally the term webmaster is a little outdated now, if you're not familiar with it, don't worry, just know that leather and restraints are not a necessary component.

 Any innovative web development technique or tool was a new toy for me.
 Along the way I re-discovered the joys of real programming (I taught myself BASIC as a kid and then forgot about programming completely).
-Programming might not seem like a lot of fun from an outside perspective, but if you have the right mindset it combines the joy of creation, the challenge of problem solving with the zen of total immersion in a pursuit.
+Programming might not seem like a lot of fun from an outside perspective, but if you have the right mindset it combines the joy of creation, the challenge of problem solving with the zen of total immersion.
 It can be surprisingly artistic and the end result will often send you checks.
 There's a reason so many of our modern million and billionaires are programmers.

 But running websites is about a lot more than coding and graphics.
 You need traffic which means drawing visitors and then persuading them, not only to stick around, but to come back.
 So you learn about search engine optimization and the myriad other ways you can promote something online.
 This includes copywriting for things like "hook" articles and press releases.
 You learn the psychology of your target audience.
 You discover what they want, how best to provide it for them and how to communicate with them.
 You also learn about the business world as a whole because you inevitably, unfortunately, end up dealing with traditional corporations.
 If you have heard someone use the word leverage as a verb, in completely the wrong context, with a straight face and a vaguely smug undertone, then you can understand.
 It's especially entertaining when it's you they claim to want to leverage.
 It always seems to me that they should at least offer to buy you a beer first.